Purchases made through links earn us a small commission, at no extra cost to you.

 We had no experience hiking at very high altitudes, had never even done a multi-day hike before, and still were able to complete the trek.

-To help you know what to expect on Inca Trail hike, here’s a day-by-day look at our experience.
-We hope this helps you to decide if the classic 4 day Inca Trail hike is right for you.
+To help you know what to expect on the Inca Trail hike, here’s a day-by-day look at our experience.
+We hope our Inca Trail hike guide helps you to decide if the classic 4 day Inca Trail hike to Machu Picchu is right for you.

 Hiking the Inca Trail- Day 1

-Our Inca Trail adventure started at 5:00 am when our trekking company picked us up from our hotel in Cusco.
+Our Inca Trail adventure started at 5:00 am when our trekking company picked us up from our hotel in the historic centre of Cusco.
 Once all 14 hikers were picked up, we headed away from Cusco and into the Sacred Valley.

 We stopped at Ollantaytambo for a quick breakfast and at the recommendation of our guide, also rented trekking poles and bought coca leaves to help fight the effects of altitude.